philippweinmann/Index_cards_website/README.md

 ## About

 This Website was coded for a project at University (KIT) for the course Mobile computing and internet of things.
-It was Coded in react js and requires a fake local rest api.
+It was Coded in react js and requires a fake local rest api to run alongside it.

 ## Prerequesites

+1. Rest API runs on port 3000 (see: https://github.com/philippweinmann/MC_LOCAL_REST_API_INDEX_CARDS)
-3. Install dependencies for this project: `npm install`
+2. Install dependencies for this project: `npm install`

 ## How to start